filidorwiese/filidorwiese.nl/src/assets/content/museum-of-london.md

 poster: "media/londonfire.jpg"
 printonly: false
 ---
 An online experience telling the story of the Great Fire of London.
-My involvement was to technically adapt three historic hand-drawn maps from before and after the fire onto the current map of the city.
-It entailed automated stretching, transforming and cutting the very large image files and visualizing them using the Google Maps Api.
+My involvement was to technically adapt three historic hand-drawn maps from before and after the fire to exactly overlap the current map of the city.
+It entailed automated stretching, transforming and cutting the large image files and visualizing them using the Google Maps Api.
 Agency: Logirix, Design: Fabrique